TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

-In our case the persistence backend (in the following called backend) checks for every ``Blog`` object whose properties (``title, description, posts`` and so on) if the property values have to be stored.
+In our case the persistence backend (in the following called backend) checks for every ``Blog`` object whose properties (``title, description, posts`` and so on) have to be stored.
 This is the case if the corresponding objects is new or the property value was changed in the runtime.
-If the property refer to an object, the backend checks in the next step also these objects for changes of the property values.
+If the property refers to an object, the backend checks these objects for changes of property values in the next step.

 .. sidebar:: Dirty objects